 Collecting plant samples for identification

-- Alternatively you could take a sample to your nearest DNRM or DAF office.
+- take a sample to your nearest Department of Agriculture and Fisheries office

-- Your local Weed Management Branch of the Department of Land Resource Management
+- speak to your local Weed Management Branch of the Department of Land Resource Management

-- For harder to identify species, try the herbarium in Alice Springs or Darwin.
+- for harder to identify species, contact the NT Herbarium

 - Western Australian Herbarium.

-How a plant is collected, preserved and presented will affect how easily, quickly and accurately it can be identified.
+It is important to collect, preserve and present the plant samples correctly as this will affect how easily, quickly and accurately it can be identified.
 The following points are a guide to plant collection:

 - Collect as much of the plant as possible including roots, flowers and seed pods.